How to Quickly Raise Money for Your Pet’s Surgery

 The cost of pet surgery varies by clinic and condition, but it averages $2,000 to $3,000.
 Often, however, those most dependent on pets are least prepared to cover the cost of an expensive surgical procedure.
 Setting up a fundraiser to cover the cost is something we often see people do for their friends and family, especially the elderly.

 GoFundMe has a 0% platform fee for organizers.
 Our platform is always free for fundraisers, and our community has raised more than $9 billion to help those facing some of life’s biggest challenges.

 Take advantage of our guides and resources

-GoFundMe offers a wide range of free resources to help you run the most effective fundraiser possible.
+GoFundMe offers a wide range of resources to help you run the most effective fundraiser possible.
 We’ll help you learn how to tell your story, use creative fundraising ideas, share your fundraiser on social media, and more.

 Add a fundraising event

 Along with raising funds online, think about hosting a fundraising event for your pet.
 One proven idea: a dog wash.
 Have friends and family bring dogs by your home, and share the news of your dog wash with their social networks.
 Set up a kiddie pool full of water, and have some dog shampoo or biodegradable soap on hand.
 Ask patrons to donate to your GoFundMe fundraiser in lieu of payment.
 Check out our fundraising event ideas for more inspiration.

 Additional assistance from organizations